Murder of Brooke Hart and the lynching of Thomas Harold Thurmond and John M. Holmes: Background

 In 1933, 22-year-old Brooke Hart was the heir to one of San Jose, California's best-known businesses, the L. Hart & Son department store, located at the southeast corner of Market and Santa Clara streets.
 Brooke's grandfather and the store's namesake, Leopold Hart, was an Alsatian immigrant who bought a mercantile shop known as the Cash Corner store in 1866.
 After Leopold's son, Alex J. Hart Sr. (known as A.J.) took over the business, it expanded to the landmark status it held in San Jose for four decades – becoming as much a part of the fabric of the city as Macy's was in New York City or Neiman Marcus was in Dallas.

 The Hart store was famous for its attentive customer service, and benefited from the deep loyalty of customers and employees alike.
 When the country found itself in the grip of the Great Depression, Hart's held on to its central place in the lives of San Jose's citizens, and continued to buy advertising in local publications.
-The Hart family was one of the city's most prominent, and their influence was the source of many colorful stories: one such tale recounts that the artist who repainted the ceiling of the Cathedral Basilica of St. Joseph in the 1920s modeled the cherubs in his work on the family's children.
+The Hart family was one of the city's most prominent, and their influence was the source of many colorful stories: one such tale recounts that the artist, Fr.
+Luigi D. Sciocchetti, who repainted the ceiling of the Cathedral Basilica of St. Joseph in the 1920s modeled the cherubs in his work on the family's children.

 Brooke Hart had worked in his family's department store during much of his youth and was well-known and liked by the local community.
 After he graduated from Santa Clara University, his father, A.J., made him a junior vice president and began grooming him to take over when he retired.